 The Saarland and Moselle Valley’s ancient Roman heritage has a lot to offer to tourists and scholars alike.
 More than 120 antique sights along the Moselle and the Saar rivers, the Saarland and Luxembourg are testament to the Gallo-Roman era north of the Alps (further information here).

 Visiting the Archaeological Park of Bliesbruck-Reinheim: The park is open daily from 15th March to 31st October from 10am to 6pm.

-The Schwarzenacker Roman Museum (German: Römermuseum Schwarzenacker) is an archaeological open-air museum in Schwarzenacker in Saarland (Germany) with several partly-recreated structures.
-The museum was constructed by archaeologist Alfonso Kolling who also led the archaeological excavations at the site.
-The site shows the remains of a Gallo-Roman settlement (the ancient name of which is lost) which existed from the beginning of the 1st century AD until its destruction by the Alemanni in 275 AD.
-Today visitors can walk among the ruins and replicas of the buildings.
+The Schwarzenacker Roman Museum (German: Römermuseum Schwarzenacker) is an open-air archaeological museum in Schwarzenacker in Saarland (Germany) with several partly-reconstructed structures.
+The museum was built by archaeologist Alfonso Kolling who also led the archaeological excavations at the site.
+The site shows the remains of a Gallo-Roman settlement (its ancient name is lost) that existed from the beginning of the 1st century AD until its destruction by the Alemanni in AD 275.

-The site is open daily from 9am to 5pm from April to October and from 10am to 4pm from November to March.
+The site is open daily from 9am to 5pm from April to October (Saturday and Sunday: Closed from 12:30pm to 1pm) and from 10am to 4pm from November to March (Saturday and Sunday: Closed from 12:30pm to 1pm).
 It is closed in December and January.

 The Saarland and Mosel Valley’s ancient Roman heritage has a lot to offer to tourists and scholars alike.
 More than 120 antique sights along the Moselle and the Saar rivers, the Saarland and Luxembourg are a testament to the Gallo-Roman era north of the Alps (further information here).